silicon-heaven/shv-doc/src/rpcmethods/login.md

 The response to `:login` can be:
 * *Null*
 * a *String* value with a *session token*, if it was requested in the `:login` options.
-If the `:login` request was of type `"TOKEN"`, and the client requested a *session token*, the token returned will be the same one the one used in the `:login` request.
+If a *session token* was used to log in, it is implementation-defined, if the new *session token* is the same or different.

 > Note: some older broker implementation can respond with some other value for
 > backward compatibility reasons.
 This value should be ignored by the client.